This article may contain affiliate links. When you purchase through links on our site, we may earn an affiliate commission.

 - Weight: 25.5 pounds

-This telescope is simple and easy to set up even for novices and will encourage children to enjoy learning about space, perfect holiday or birthday gift idea for children who love science and astronomy!
+This telescope is simple and easy to set up, even for beginners.
+It will encourage children to enjoy learning about space, perfect holiday or birthday gift idea for children who love science and astronomy!

 Although it is a beginner telescope, you can view clear pictures and use the unit professionally when upgraded.
 It mirrors other Gsky telescopes with an aluminum structure that is strong and durable.